oneconvergence/dkube-examples/insurance/monitoring/monitoring-ui.md

 ### Upload Threshold File

- It is possible to set a range of alert threshold through a file that can be uploaded to DKube.
+ It is possible to set a range of alert thresholds through a configuration file uploaded to DKube.
 This section explains how to upload a threshold file.

- - Navigate to the `Deployments` menu on the right
+ - Navigate to the `Deployments` menu on the left
  - Select the `Monitors` tab from the top
  - Select the `Upload Thresholds` icon on the far right of the Monitor line
  - Select the `Upload` button and use the Threshold file by right-clicking the link below, saving the address, and using that address in the popup window